ishanag9/ishanag9/README.md

 <br />
 <br />

-I'm an active learner aspiring development and growth to succeed in a dynamic environment while experiencing advancement opportunities.
+I'm an active learner aspiring to develop and grow to succeed in a dynamic environment while experiencing advancement opportunities.
 I hope you are too😉

 <!--
 **ishanag9/ishanag9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.